chrisdone-archive/prana/README.md

   [here](https://github.com/chrisdone/prana/blob/22f8bdfa9dff860e306d6bca8f6dbdaffc864d76/test/Main.hs#L27),
   this demonstrates the LocalId vs ExportedId difference.

-* Implement LET and LAMBDA using an environment, rather than beta-substitution (as in the
+* ~~Implement LET and LAMBDA using an environment, rather than beta-substitution (as in the
   [old interpreter](https://github.com/chrisdone/prana/blob/4926074322df23568866061f2c036915f06fa122/src/Prana/Interpret.hs)).
 Beta-substitution
-  requires reconstructing a fresh tree, which is not efficient.
+  requires reconstructing a fresh tree, which is not efficient.~~

+  Implemented.

-* Once names really are unique, we don't need to do lookups on strings, we can instead normalize the numbers to allow O(1) lookup in a vector (`Vector Exp`) for globals.
-For locals, I think we can just use a vector (`Vector (Int,Exp)`) and do O(n) lookup; on a small enough vector it'll fit in cache and O(n) Int64 comparisons over 10 elements is fast.
+* ~~Once names really are unique, we don't need to do lookups on strings, we can instead normalize the numbers to allow O(1) lookup in a vector (`Vector Exp`) for globals.
+For locals, I think we can just use a vector (`Vector (Int,Exp)`) and do O(n) lookup; on a small enough vector it'll fit in cache and O(n) Int64 comparisons over 10 elements is fast.~~

-  In practice I think the data structure for globals will be:
+  ~~In practice I think the data structure for globals will be:
-  `Unboxed.Vector (Int, Int)` where they map to (index, offset) that that can let you find a view on an `Exp` via `S.take offset (S.drop index bs)`.
+  `Unboxed.Vector (Int, Int)` where they map to (index, offset) that that can let you find a view on an `Exp` via `S.take offset (S.drop index bs)`.~~

+  Implemented.
+The current interpreter uses a HashMap Int64 Exp, but this is for test suite convenient to not have to load the whole of base in.

 * All methods existing in their own namespace, and are indices into the right slot of the dictionary.
 So in the database, we should